quwip10/ShopperApp/REVIEW.md

 # Aheidenreich
 </pre>

-3. No need for comments that do not add any real information.
+~~3.
+No need for comments that do not add any real information.~~
     *) Imports
     *) Global Variables
     *) Functions

-4. Avoid global variables at all cost.
-There probably isn't any legitimate reason to use them :)
+~~4.
+Avoid global variables at all cost.
+There probably isn't any legitimate reason to use them :)~~

 5. Use Python logging versus commenting/uncommenting print statements